Table of Contents

 Understanding The Claims Procedure

-The claim process usually starts with a demand letter addressed to the at-fault party’s insurance company.
+The claims process usually starts with a demand letter addressed to the at-fault party’s insurance company.
 In this letter, the injury lawyer will summarize the injuries and damages incurred by the victim and request a fair amount for compensation.
 Notably, the demand letter may or may not state the specific amount the injured party is pursuing.

 After receiving the letter, the insurance company will respond with a letter of reservation of rights.
 At this point, they can deny the claim if it lacks merit or initiate the next step of the process: the negotiation stage.